 Are you heading to Denver with kids?
 Lucky you!
-Here are the top ten spots you must hit while you’re in town …
+Here are the best things to do in Denver with kids and family-friendly activities in Denver.

-2. Littleton History Museum.
-A ‘living’ farm with sheep, cows, mules, blacksmith, schoolhouse and more.
+Littleton History Museum is a great place to visit in Denver.
+It’s a living farm with sheep, cows, mules, blacksmith, schoolhouse and more.
 Best of all, it’s free!
 Located 15 minutes from Downtown Denver, this volunteer-run museum feels like stepping back in time.
 Talk to the farm workers, schoolhouse teacher, blacksmith, homemakers to learn more about times of the past.
 Holiday events are held here through the year.

-3. Red Rocks Amphitheater/National Park.
+Red Rocks Amphitheater/National Park is a sight to be seen.
 Nestled in the foothills West of Denver, this concert venue sits within jutting red rocks.
 Known worldwide for its acoustic projection, visiting Red Rocks during off-concert times is fun, kids (and adults) can play on the stage, hike around the rocks, visit the visitors center and learn more about the area.

-4. The Butterfly Pavilion.
+The Butterfly Pavilion is a really cool place for the kids to be one with nature.
 Get up close and personal with live bugs and butterflies.
 Walk into a huge atrium with free flying butterflies, or wander around the (not free-crawling) creepy crawly exhibits.
 You can even hold Rosie the tarantula.
 Eeeek!
-(20 minutes north of Denver.)
+The Butterfly Pavilion is only 20 minutes north of Denver.

-6. Dinosaur Ridge.
+Dinosaur Ridge is a cool Denver attraction for the dinosaur lover in your family.
 An outdoor museum where important dinosaur discoveries were made in the late 1800’s.
 See Stegosaurus bones, Iguanodon tracks and ripple marks preserved in this unique outdoor setting.
 Make sure to stop by the Visitor Center for a guided tour.

-Downtown Denver Aquarium.
+Downtown Denver Aquarium is a really cool place to explore, especially when you’re trying to get out of the heat.
 The entertainment and dining complex features a public aquarium boasting more than a million gallons of underwater exhibits that highlight fascinating ecosystems around the world.
 The aquarium houses over 500 species of animals, including an interactive stingray reef touch tank where kids can feed stingrays.
 There are even tigers to be found (though you can not feed them!)

-8. Mile High Flea Market.
+The Mile High Flea Market is not unlike something you’ve ever seen, but it’s something free you can check out with your family.
 Your typical flea market, year round.
 It seems innocent enough, but the vastness of this market calls for a whole day of exploring and fun.
 Like a giant garage sale, the market also houses permanent vendors, fair foods and amusement rides.

-9. Tiny Town.
+Tiny Town & Railroad is the perfect place for your littles to explore.
 Literally a miniature town that kids can look at/play in, playground and train ride around the park, just 20 minutes outside of Denver into the beautiful mountains.

-10. Pike’s Peak Cog Railway.
+Speaking of trains, Pike’s Peak Cog Railway is another great thing to do in Denver.
 For the train lovers, or for the scenic mountain view lovers, the worlds highest cog railway runs year-round.
 This is a whole-day trip, located a little over an hour south of Denver near Colorado Springs.
 The rail is about 4 miles, and takes 3+ hours.
 The beautiful views make it well worth it.